howardpchen/ink2md/README.md

 4. **LLM Client** – A pluggable interface with an initial implementation that uses [`pypdf`](https://pypi.org/project/pypdf/) to extract text locally and emit Markdown.
 This can be swapped with a real LLM integration.
-5. **Markdown Output Handler** – Writes conversion results to the destination folder and prepares a foundation for future asset management.
+5. **Markdown Output Handlers** – Write conversion results either to the local filesystem or directly into a Git repository (committing changes and optionally pushing to a remote).

 ## Getting Started